How Young People Can Start Their Finances On The Right Foot

 • Save for retirement early: As soon as you are able to save for retirement, you should.
 Your first job out of college is a great time to start.
 If your employer offers a 401k plan, enroll as soon as you can.
 Your employer may even match retirement contributions or a percentage of them.
 The earlier you start, the better off you will be because of compounding interest that adds up over time.
 Interest makes money on interest, and a quick way to see how retirement savings can double over time is by using the “Rule of 72.”
 When you divide 72 by the fixed rate of return in your savings account, it will give you an estimate of how long it will take for your money to double in the account.
 So, start as early as possible and see if your job has any retirement savings benefits.

 Finances may seem daunting, especially for new college graduates with a sudden influx of money.
 It’s important to remember that with little victories come high rewards, and being practical, paying yourself first, creating a budget, using credit wisely and saving for retirement early, can help get your finances in order.
-Workers Credit Union has many resources including certified Workers Way financial coaches who can help.
+Workers Credit Union has many resources that can help.

 RETURN TO BLOGS